 - Comfort care

-Artificial nutrition and hydration.
+Using artificial nutrition and hydration near the end of life.
 If you are not able to eat, you may be fed through a feeding tube that is threaded through the nose down to your stomach.
 If tube feeding is still needed for an extended period, a feeding tube may be surgically inserted directly into your stomach.
 Hand feeding (sometimes called assisted oral feeding) is an alternative to tube feeding.
 This approach may have fewer risks, especially for people with dementia.

 If you are not able to drink, you may be provided with IV fluids.
 These are delivered through a thin plastic tube inserted into a vein.